NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Adventure-Specific Actions/Post Snipers.md

-The Narlmarch Wardens are skilled hunters, but by taking a few of these archers out of the army's ranks and posting them on [[Conditions/Hidden|Hidden]] locations on rooftops or in trees throughout the battlefield, the PCs can maximize their potential.
+The Narlmarch Wardens are skilled hunters, but by taking a few of these archers out of the army's ranks and posting them on [[Hidden|Hidden]] locations on rooftops or in trees throughout the battlefield, the PCs can maximize their potential.

 * * *